 Useful Tips and Resources

+On top of that, you also need impact resistance when you go up for rebounds.
 Big man play is highlighted by strength and power, which derives directly at your feet.
-So you need to make sure your shoes are secure and your grip is uncompromised.
-After some wear and tear your shoes might start to lose some grip, meaning you will also lose some power.
+Always make sure your shoes are secure and your grip is uncompromised.